Billie Eilish Says It’s Actually Cool and Normal that Drake Texts Her

 For a little more than a year, Drake’s texting habits have been drawing skepticism and concern from some corners of the internet.
-It started in September of 2018, when Stranger Things star Millie Bobby Brown revealed that the two had bonded when they met in Australia, and had since begun texting as friends.
+It started in September 2018, when Stranger Things star Millie Bobby Brown revealed that the two had bonded when they met in Australia and had since begun texting as friends.
 Then, last November, Billie Eilish told Vanity Fair that Drake had been texting her as well—months after video surfaced of the rapper and former Degrassi star fondling and kissing a 17-year-old girl during one of his concerts.
 But Eilish is not moved by the internet’s concerns.
 In an interview for Vogue’s March cover, the singer said, “The internet is such a stupid-ass mess right now.”

 “Everybody’s so sensitive,” Eilish continued.
 “A grown man can’t be a fan of an artist?
 There are so many people that the internet should be more worried about.
 Like, you’re really going to say that Drake is creepy because he’s a fan of mine, and then you’re going to go vote for Trump?
 What the fuck is that shit?”